Information privacy: Safe Harbor program

 The Safe Harbor program addresses this issue in the following way: rather than a blanket law imposed on all organizations in the United States, a voluntary program is enforced by the Federal Trade Commission.
 U.S. organizations which register with this program, having self-assessed their compliance with a number of standards, are "deemed adequate" for the purposes of Article 25.
 Personal information can be sent to such organizations from the EEA without the sender being in breach of Article 25 or its EU national equivalents.
 The Safe Harbor was approved as providing adequate protection for personal data, for the purposes of Article 25(6), by the European Commission on 26 July 2000.

 Under the Safe Harbor, adoptee organizations need to carefully consider their compliance with the onward transfer obligations, where personal data originating in the EU is transferred to the US Safe Harbor, and then onward to a third country.
 The alternative compliance approach of "binding corporate rules", recommended by many EU privacy regulators, resolves this issue.
 In addition, any dispute arising in relation to the transfer of HR data to the US Safe Harbor must be heard by a panel of EU privacy regulators.

 In July 2007, a new, controversial, Passenger Name Record agreement between the US and the EU was made.
 A short time afterwards, the Bush administration gave exemption for the Department of Homeland Security, for the Arrival and Departure Information System (ADIS) and for the Automated Target System from the 1974 Privacy Act.

 In February 2008, Jonathan Faull, the head of the EU's Commission of Home Affairs, complained about the US bilateral policy concerning PNR.
 The US had signed in February 2008 a memorandum of understanding (MOU) with the Czech Republic in exchange of a visa waiver scheme, without concerting before with Brussels.
 The tensions between Washington and Brussels are mainly caused by a lesser level of data protection in the US, especially since foreigners do not benefit from the US Privacy Act of 1974.
 Other countries approached for bilateral MOU included the United Kingdom, Estonia, Germany and Greece.

+Technical measures

+There are techniques to improve privacy, privacy-enhancing technologies, and privacy software tools.
+People building and updating systems can use privacy by design and privacy engineering strategies and techniques.
+For example, by converting data into a non-readable format, encryption prevents unauthorized access.